AyushPandey4/DeployNow/deploynow-service-docker-image/README.md

 - Injecting environment variables
 - Building the project (if needed)
 - Uploading the build output to AWS S3
-- Logging build and deployment events to ClickHouse
+- Logging build and deployment events to Supabase

 ## File Overview